Caroline's Cooking

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 Many years ago now, I volunteered for a month at a center in Mexico.
-For people in the US, it's probably hard to appreciate the dramatic introduction to Mexican food I had - I had a very basic awareness, but at that time and even now it was hard to get decent Mexican food in the UK.
+For people in the US, it's probably hard to appreciate the dramatic introduction to Mexican food I had - I had a very basic awareness, but at that time (and to a point even now) it was hard to get decent Mexican food in the UK.

 One of the things I remembered having and instantly loved was salsa verde.
-As I've learned more recently, the Mexican version differs from the Southwest US version.
-The Mexican version might be more familiar as tomatillo salsa verde, but, whatever you call it, it is one of my favorite additions to Mexican food.
-It's the perfect way to top these slow-cooked pork carnitas tacos.
+As I've learned over the years, the Mexican version differs from the Southwest US version.
+The Mexican version might be more familiar as tomatillo salsa verde, but, whatever you call it, it is one of my favorite additions to Mexican food and pairs perfectly with tender pork carnitas.

 What are tomatillos?

 Tomatillos are small fruits that go by a number of names, including Mexican tomatoes.
-While they do look a little like green tomatoes, they are distinctive in having a papery cover to them, similar to cape gooseberries (which also go by a few names) that they are related to.
-Tomatillos have a relatively sharp flavor when raw but it mellows when cooked.
-They are great in sauces, such as tomatillo salsa verde which is on the table in most Mexican restaurants.
+While they do look a little like green tomatoes, and are part of the same nightshade family, they are quite definitely different species.
+Tomatillos are distinctive in having a papery cover to them, similar to cape gooseberries (which also go by a few names) that they are more closely related to.

 Variations on tomatillo salsa verde